1. Blog

 6. Topical ointment

 For skin irritation around the rectum, your veterinarian may prescribe topical ointment or spray that have antibiotic and anti-inflammatory properties.
-These can be used in addition to an Elizabethan collar (also known as an e-collar or “the cone of shame”) to prevent your dog from licking the medicine off.
+These can be used in addition to an Elizabethan collar (also known as an e-collar or “the cone of shame”).
+They prevent your dog from licking the medicine off.
 For anal glands issues or infections/wounds around the anus, Wilson suggests that “medications should only be used when prescribed by your veterinarian” to resolve the issue.

 7. Warm compress